rtjfarrimond/sicp-scheme/README.md

 ## TODO

-- Bring current behaviour and error model inline with Berkley interpreter
+- Bring behaviour in line with Berkley interpreter
+  - Consistent error model
+  - Distinguish between syntax error and scheme error
+  - Evaluation stack
+- Check whether the Berkley interpreter is actually worth copying or if I should find something more official
 - Extend prefix notation calculations to support real numbers
 - Variables in the global environment